Headlights to Taillights: Oil Change Intervals

 Johnson College Announces New Program – Heavy Equipment Technology

-Scranton, PA – April 21, 2020 — Dr. Katie Leonard, President & CEO and Bill Burke, Vice President of Student and Academic Affairs announced Johnson College’s newest program, Heavy Equipment Technology at a virtual press conference held today.
+Scranton, PA – April 21, 2020 — Dr. Katie Pittelli, President & CEO and Bill Burke, Vice President of Student and Academic Affairs announced Johnson College’s newest program, Heavy Equipment Technology at a virtual press conference held today.

 The two-year associate degree program prepares students to enter the workforce as well-trained, mechanically minded, hard-working technicians with heavy equipment dealers and earth moving construction contractors.
 Graduates will possess the skills necessary to safely and correctly repair equipment used in the Heavy Equipment Industry.
 Instruction involves classroom theory, live shop demonstrations, and repair of heavy equipment currently used in industry.
 Making repairs on actual equipment is vital to skill development.